mathmeetsart/Julia-Set/README.md

 6. The script will generate an animation of the Julia Set and display it in a new window.

+### Usage (julia_set_image.py)

+1. Clone this repository or download the `julia_set_visualization.py` file.
+2. Make sure you have Python and the required dependencies installed.
+3. Open a terminal or command prompt.
+4. Navigate to the directory containing `julia_set_visualization.py`.
+5. Run the script using the following command:

+    ```bash
+    python julia_set_visualization.py
+    ```

+6. The script will generate a plot of the Julia Set and display it in a new window.

 ### Customization

 You can customize the behavior and appearance of the animation by modifying the parameters in the script: